How we use information about service users

 If we are using your personal data on the basis of your agreement then, at any time, you can withdraw your consent and we will stop using it.

-Please contact us at any time you want to:
+Please contact us if you want any of the following:

-• Request a portable copy of your information
+- to ask for a physical copy of your information

 Alzheimer’s Society